asolavi/MESSpy/README.md

 We suggest you to create your own run_dev.py, input_dev/ and post_process_dev.py and to work on them instead of modifying the existing file used as initial test.

 ## Related works
+- "Techno-economic assessment of Power-to-Ammonia-to-Power for long-term energy storage"\https://doi.org/10.1016/j.enconman.2025.120621
+- "An up-to-date perspective of levelized cost of hydrogen for PV-based grid-connected power-to-hydrogen plants across all Italy"\https://doi.org/10.1016/j.apenergy.2024.124958
+- "Techno-economic assessment of Green Hydrogen Production for Blending in the Natural Gas Network"\https://doi.org/10.1088/1742-6596/2893/1/012066
 - "Exploring the role of hydrogen in decarbonizing energy-intensive industries: A techno-economic analysis of a solid oxide fuel cell cogeneration system"\
 https://doi.org/10.1016/j.jclepro.2024.143254
 - "Optimal sizing of a distributed energy system with thermal load electrification"\